Paneer Korma

 Fry The Paneer

-Heat 3 tablespoon of vegetable oil and 3 tablespoon ghee in a pan over medium heat.
+Heat 3 tablespoon of oil and 3 tablespoon ghee in a pan over medium heat.

 Oil and ghee heating in a pan.

-Add 10 oz (300 g) paneer ( cut into 1-inch cubes) to the hot oil and fry until they are browned.
-Keep flipping the paneer to ensure that they brown evenly.
+Add 400 g paneer (cut into 1-inch cubes) to the hot oil and fry until browned.
+Keep flipping the paneer to ensure that it browns evenly.

 Fried paneer cubes in the pan.

-Transfer the fried paneer to a bowl filled with water and keep them aside.
+Transfer the fried paneer to a water-filled bowl and keep them aside.

 Transferring the fried paneer to a bowl filled with water.